Popular for its outstanding nutrition package, but do chia seeds go bad? And how can you keep them properly for longer usage?

-Chia seeds are considered to have good endurance to normal temperature compared to other seeds.
+People often compare chia seeds with basil seeds or other seeds, especially about their shelf life.
+Chia seeds are considered to have better endurance to normal temperatures than others.
 This is because they have a huge amount of antioxidants stored inside the seeds.

 When you buy a package of chia seeds from the market, the package will always be labeled ‘Best before’ instead of ‘Expiration date’.
 Usually, the duration is two years for most manufacturers.